agabhinav/git-basics/Git-Core-Concepts.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

+To see what you’ve changed but not yet staged, type `git diff` with no other arguments.\
 `git diff` shows difference between tracked files in the working tree and the staging area.

 ```mermaid